klingm/btle_sniffer/README.md

 [Ubuntu 18.04 OVA Readme](https://drive.google.com/open?id=1KTFkCMhauD021Ow03gZeThJPVKwmc4OWUg1Dok6Tf40)

-In order to update the btle_sniffer repo on the VM to the latest run "git fetch --all" in the btle_sniffer folder.
+The OVA file can be imported into VirtualBox and then run.
+In order to update the btle_sniffer repo on the VM to the latest run "git fetch --all" in the btle_sniffer folder from a terminal window.

 The program is executed on the computer running Linux, which connects to the RaspPi 4 and the BTLE sniffer using commands piped over ssh.
 The BTLE sniffer from Nordic Semi does not work with tshark (only wireshark), so a capture is initiated to a local file on the RaspPi 4 that is the streamed to the local Linux computer and consumed by the btle_sniffer program.
 The GUI is rendered using a TkAgg backend for the Matplotlib and PySimpleGUI libbraries.